Denis411/TheSimplesGameEver/README.md

 Drawbacks:

-1)I did not finish working with keyboard when using on a real device.
+1)I did not finish working on keyboard when using on a real device.

 2)Landscape layout is buggy.